 Fig. 11.
-Relaxation function curves at different moisture content.
+Relaxation function curves for two moisture contents.

-The results of fitting the experimental data for relaxation function using a Prony series gives:

-$$E(t) = E_0 + E_1 e^{1/\tau_1} + E_2 e^{1/\tau_2}$$ (13)
+The fitted results of the experimental data for relaxation function using a Prony series gives: $E(t) = E_0 + E_1 \exp(1/\tau_1) + E_2 \exp(1/\tau_2)$ (13)

-With: E0=0.018 MPa; E1=0.21 MPa; E2=0.66 MPa; τ 1= 40 s; and τ 2= 4500 s.
+With the constants: E_0 =0.018 MPa; E_1 =0.21 MPa; E_2 =0.66 MPa; τ_1 = 40 s; and τ_2 = 4500 s.

-4. CONCLUSION
+4. CONCLUSIONS

 This paper presents some essential properties of natural clay material to understand its behavior during the convective drying process.
-Clay identification by atomic absorption spectrophotometer and X-ray diffractometer was shown kaolinite as the major fraction.
+Clay identification by atomic absorption spectrophotometer and X-ray diffractometry was shown quartz and kaolinite as major fractions.
 The main results of this study are: clay density, volume shrinkage and porosity are determined versus its moisture content.
-The true density is evaluated to (2685 +/- 35 kg/m3).
+The true density was evaluated as (2685 +/- 35 kg/m3).
 Young modulus decreases with moisture content and it is about (15 MPa) for the dried material.
 The viscoelastic behavior of the material is underlined via the relaxation function determined experimentally.
+All these results can be useful for the modeling and simulation of the drying process of clay made products.